abderhasan/radiologist_in_the_loop_ai/README.md

 output_csv_file = 'least_confidence_scores.csv'
 ```

 The results in `least_confidence_scores.csv` will be sorted in ascending order.
-So, the content in the CSV file would look as follows:
+So, the content in the CSV file would look something like:

 <div align="center">
   <img src="https://github.com/abderhasan/radiologist_in_the_loop_ai/blob/main/imgs/table_2.png" alt="table" width="500"/>